isomerpages/moe-yishuninnovajc/_curriculum/Signature Programmes/Digital Literacies.md

 * **Digital Citizenship**: Programmes that equip students with knowledge about core cyber wellness issues.
 We also inculcate positive values in cyber citizenship so that they can have a better understanding of how technology has changed human interactions online.
 * **Digital Productivity**: Programmes that equip students with foundational skills in cloud tools and digital media software.
 We hope that students can gain an awareness of the human implications behind the usage of digital tools.

 We conduct in-house workshops, events, and learning journeys that promote Digital Literacies for our students.
-We also collaborate with the Infocomm Media Development Authority (IMDA) and Media Literacy Council (MLC) to organise external webinars and competitions for other schools.
+We also collaborate with the Infocomm Media Development Authority (IMDA) and Media Literacy Council (MLC) to organise external webinars and competitions for other schools, as well as DL-related VIA projects for the community.

 Our workshops, learning journeys, and projects: